It’s Time We Know Our Farmer

 In the last 6 months of meeting several stakeholders from the agriculture industry, one question which has stayed in mind as we head to 2018, is do we really know our farmer?
 We know who our banker is, we know who our lawyer is, we are very picky when it comes to choosing our doctor and where our medicines come from, but do we really care who our farmer is?
-The food we consume much more than anything else in the day, at-least 90% of us really don’t know where the food comes from… Isn’t that surprising considering most of the issues which we face or talk today in terms of health, fitness, diseases everything has a deep rooted connection with the food we consume… As this question started bothering me further, I started to dig deep on why is that we are not in a position to find out where our food comes from ….
+The food we consume much more than anything else in the day, at-least 90% of us really don’t know where the food comes from… Isn’t that surprising considering most of the issues which we face or talk about today in terms of health, fitness, diseases everything has a deep rooted connection with the food we consume… As this question started bothering me further, I started to dig deep on why we are not in a position to find out where our food comes from ….

 Every industry has a very systematic process when it comes to moving its produce from raw material to finished goods.
 Technology like batch numbering, exists from ages in the manufacturing industry, even the smallest of industry today has a clear register on inward raw material, what goes into production and what comes out as finished goods.
-A complete trace from finished product to the source of raw material can be established… But majority of our farmers have not been educated on this system, this is where our first problem starts… Even if farmers know the source of where they buy the seeds from, they do not track where and how much they put the seeds in the farm, they hardly keep a track of a systematic way of using fertilisers and pesticides… Many have soil health cards but don’t know what to do with them post receiving them.
+A complete trace from finished product to the source of raw material can be established… But the majority of our farmers have not been educated on this system, this is where our first problem starts… Even if farmers know the source of where they buy the seeds from, they do not track where and how much they put the seeds in the farm, they hardly keep a track of a systematic way of using fertilizers and pesticides… Many have soil health cards but don’t know what to do with them post receiving them.
 Result you end up with crops and food which contain chemicals, pests which should not get into a food system and then the repercussions of this are staring at us.
 600 million+ deaths as per WHO was due to food borne diseases and I am sure the number is just increasing…

-Education to Farmers:
+Education to Farmers

-I would have interacted with thousands of farmers in the last few years, when I ask them where they learnt farming from, I get very funny answers, for somebody who is producing tons of cash crops, fruits or vegetables only 5-8% have formal education on farming… The common answer is we have been doing farming for ages what is there to learn?
+I would have interacted with thousands of farmers in the last few years, when I ask them where they learnt farming from, I get very funny answers, for somebody who is producing tons of cash crops, fruits or vegetables only 5-8% have formal education on farming… The common answer is, “We have been doing farming for ages.
+What is there to learn?”
 For all other professions there are many systematic approaches to become an expert in their respective professions however for farming there is none, and all our agri courses today in colleges seem outdated, I face that daily when I try recruiting some of them for my organisation needs..
 While a formal education system change will take far more time, an immediate approach could be provide a technology platform which will educate the farmer on best practices on farming, education on various diseases which exists for what he grows, how to counter them and interact with other peers to learn from their success and failures to ensure more and more awareness is spread.
-Education on what nutrition and pest management solutions to adopt is the key to success… When our child grows every parent learns how and what to give our child at what stage of growth, but why not a similar approach for our plants who have to be taken care the same way…
+Education on what nutrition and pest management solutions to adopt is the key to success… When our child grows every parent learns how and what to give our child at what stage of growth, but why not a similar approach for our plants who have to be taken care the same way.

-Technology the key enabler:
+Technology the key enabler

-Opportunities in plenty:
+Opportunities in plenty

-Finally, the optimism also drives from the utility, as tomorrow when you are hungry and you have mobile phone/laptop in front of you and food what will you consume more that’s where probably your answer lies.
+Finally, optimism also drives utility, as tomorrow when you are hungry and you have a mobile phone/laptop in front of you and food what will you consume more that’s where probably your answer lies.